 Semantics had dropped their EP, and there were not that many people talking about them.
 Especially if you are not Australian then you are likely not their target audience.
 Still, we thank streaming platforms for showing them to us, on the weekly discovery playlist.
 If you need some realism in your life, a band of this quality and style can shake you off your comfort zone with such a great EP as “If You’re Not Alright”.

 Normally, you wouldn’t relate the words “Semantics” and “Punk” with the mental health issue, but this band from Brisbane, Australia is trying to change that.
+One suggestion that would be vital for those artists who lean to buy turkey spotify plays is, “always go fo the geo-targeting.
+It pays off well than anything else.
 It seems like they’ve found the way to do it, using their pure talent and vision, this group is quite worth listening to.

 Looking them up was not that hard, but it was incredible to see how quickly they’ve grown though they’re still not that famous and seem to be about to break out.
 We had to go to the ABC (Australian Broadcast Commission) to find more about them though and it was worth it.